utsaslab/squirrelfs/artifact_evaluation.md

 # Artifact evaluation

 This document describes how to reproduce the experiments described in the SquirrelFS paper.
-To reproduce the results provided in the paper, please ensure you are on the `artifact_evaluation` branch; SquirrelFS is under continued development, and this branch represents a snapshot of the system at the time the paper was submitted.

 ## Table of contents
 1. [Evaluation environment](#evaluation-environment)